Sylius/Sylius/UPGRADE-1.13.md

 1. Class `Sylius\Bundle\ShopBundle\Calculator\OrderItemsSubtotalCalculator` has been deprecated.
 Order items subtotal calculation is now available on the Order model `Sylius\Component\Core\Model\Order::getItemsSubtotal`.

-1. The `Regex` constraint has been removed from `Sylius\Component\Addressing\Model\Country` in favour of the `Country` constraint.
-   Due to that, it's translation message `sylius.country.code.regex` was also removed.

 1. The `redirectToCartSummary` protected method of `Sylius\Bundle\OrderBundle\Controller\OrderController` has been deprecated as it was never used and will be removed in Sylius 2.0.